 What’s the latest on the coronavirus?

 When a UMass Boston student returning to the U.S. from China was diagnosed with the coronavirus on February 1, Massachusetts residents wondered if there was new cause for concern.
-The answer for those of us on Cape Cod, as well as the rest of the state, is “no, not at the present time,” according to David Pombo, MD, medical director of infectious disease at Cape Cod Healthcare.
+The answer for those of us on Cape Cod, as well as the rest of the state, is “no, not at the present time,” according to David Pombo, MD, Medical Director of Infection Prevention at Cape Cod Healthcare.

 “New information about morbidity, mortality, and how the disease is transmitted is regularly issued from reliable sources such as the Centers for Disease Control and World Health Organization,” he said.
 “You still have no cause for concern if you have not come in contact with someone who recently spent time in Wuhan, China.
 Because of travel restrictions, that level of contact is nearly impossible.”